Netflix/vmaf/README.md

 `./test`

+If you see warning messages, some tests have been skipped due to missing packages.
+You can resolve the warning messages by following the Optional Installation instructions below.

 ##Optional Installation

 To perform VMAF computation in parallel on multiple reference/distorted video pairs, you will need a Python package named [pathos](https://pypi.python.org/pypi/pathos) (>= 0.1a1).
 For example, run_vmaf_in_batch will execute VMAF in parallel if it detects that pathos is installed; otherwise, it will fall back to sequential execution.
 To install pathos, on Ubuntu, run (assuming pip pre-installed):